keithalewis/papers/probability.md

 Exercise.
 If an algebra on $\Omega$ is finite its atoms form a partition of $\Omega$.

-Recall a _partition_ of a set is a collection of pairwise disjoint subsets whos union is equal to the set.
+A _partition_ of a set is a collection of pairwise disjoint subsets whos union is equal to the set.

 Hint: Show $A_\omega = \cap\{B\in\mathcal{A}:\omega\in B\}$, $\omega\in\Omega$, is an atom